 5 Reasons to Buy a Black Diamond Ring

 Because monochromatic dressing is a thing.
-Really though, black diamonds are basically the new neutral, darlings.
+Really though, a black diamond ring is basically the new neutral, darlings.
 And we’re here for it.
 Whether you’re eyeing these dark, sumptuous stones on the ears, necks, and fingers of every edgy celeb around Tinseltown or you just dress in black because it’s easier to match, black diamond rings are for all.
 And you don’t have to settle for what you see on the shelf.
 See what black diamonds are all about, how much they’ll break your budget (they won’t), and what we can do with these little beauts.

 While it may not seem natural for diamonds — revered for their colorless, clear, sparkling characteristics — to come in the color black, it is in fact a thing.
 So how do black diamonds get their color?
 Inclusions!
 Well, if we’re talking about natural black diamonds, that is.
 Natural black diamonds are basically the pumped up version of salt and pepper diamonds.
 They’re full of carbon inclusions, essentially the inclusions outnumber the clear space in the diamond.
 Now, there are also heavily included stones that are heat treated to blacken them, or off-color diamonds irradiated to produce a blacker hue.
 Natural black diamonds are very very rare, so just keep that in mind as you explore your options.